 3. Thawing stage: Range of motion begins to make improvements.

-Risk of frozen shoulder increases when recovering from a medical condition, injury, or procedure that prevents you from moving your arm (stroke or masectomy).
+Risk of frozen shoulder increases when recovering from a medical condition, injury, or procedure that prevents you from moving your arm (stroke or mastectomy).

-We know that it occurs most often in people 40 and older, and particularly women.
-Systemic diseases seem to play a role.
-Those with diabetes, overactive or underactive thyroids, cardiovascular disease, tuberculosis, and Parkinson's.
-In fact, one particularly hard case to figure out in my massage clinic happened to coincide with Lyme disease.
+We know that it occurs most often in people 40 and older.
+Particularly in women.
+Systemic diseases seem to play a role: Those with diabetes, overactive or underactive thyroids, cardiovascular disease, tuberculosis, and Parkinson's.

 Non-invasive treatment options are available.
 Physical therapy range of motion exercises can be very helpful to keep and gain motion of the shoulder.

 More invasive treatments would include steroid injections, injecting sterile water into the capsule can help stretch the joint tissue, and shoulder manipulation where the patient is put under (unconscious) and the doctor moves the shoulder joint to loosen tissue.
 Surgery is rare but is an option when nothing else works.

 Depending on the stage, and cause of the frozen shoulder massage seems to have varied results in my own experience.
 A quick search of Google Scholar yields few results for treating frozen shoulder with massage therapy.
 Working the tissue around the joint capsule and using passive / active stretching seems beneficial.
 However, if in the first two stages (freezing, and frozen) massage may have little impact besides pain relief.